-ETF shares (because not all holdings are included on the 13F) and is based on quarterly data, our results are similar using this alternative measure.
+22 In previous versions of the paper, we also estimated phantom ETF shares by taking the difference between 13F holdings of the ETF and the ETF shares outstanding.
+While this estimate only provides a lower bound on phantom ETF shares (because not all holdings are included on the 13F) and is based on quarterly data, our results are similar using this alternative measure.

-3.489%.
+Table 2 gives the summary statistics for the phantom underlying shares, the overall voting data (i.e., votes for, votes against, and broker non-votes) and the voting by ETFs and index mutual funds.
+The overall average ETF percentage ownership of underlying firms across our sample is 3.489%.
 The phantom share average is relatively high in comparison.
-Of the total ETF share ownership (phantom plus regular ETF underlying shares, 4.136%), phantom share ownership of the underlying is 14%.
+Of the total ETF share ownership (phantom plus regular ETF underlying shares, 4.073%), phantom share ownership of the underlying is 14%.
 The dollar or value-weighted measure of phantom shares indicates an almost three times larger percentage of the underlying shares outstanding.
+Further, as Figure 2 shows, more than a third of the stocks in the Russell 3000 have phantom shares greater that 1% of shares outstanding.